Quantitative Methods in Finance: Spurious Regression, Cointegration, and Robust Inference

-We can compute the quarterly changes and we expect to have a low correlation between both series:
+We compute the quarterly changes and expect a relatively low contemporaneous correlation between wage-bill growth (labeled ``GDP'' in the code) and population growth.

-We inspect a scatter plot of the GDP growth rate with respect to the Population growth rate:
+We then inspect a scatter plot of wage-bill growth against population growth:

-We can clearly identify two points as outliers: one with a significant negative GDP growth rate and one with a significant positive Population growth rate.
-We will discuss in section \ref{sec:outlier} how to deal with outliers.
+Two observations clearly appear as outliers: one associated with a strongly negative wage-bill growth rate (macro shock) and another with an unusually high population growth rate.
+We discuss formal treatment of outliers in Section~\ref{sec:outlier}.